Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

-High-level tasks such as path planning and perception rely on controlling robots in complex environments with challenging objects.
+Robotic control must support high-level tasks such as path planning and perception in complex environments containing challenging objects.
 NeRF’s high-fidelity 3D representations enhance robotic systems by providing detailed data for improved control.
-For example, NeRF-CBF~\cite{tong2023enforcing} uses NeRFs for single-step visual foresight, ensuring control barrier functions to enhance safety and reliability through future observation predictions.
+For example, NeRF-CBF~\cite{tong2023enforcing} uses NeRFs for single-step visual foresight to support control barrier functions and enhance safety and reliability through future observation predictions.
 Real-time simulations show its superior performance in preventing unsafe actions.
 Controlling3D~\cite{li20223d} connects visual perception with motor control, generating detailed 3D environment representations that improve the accuracy and robustness of visuomotor control in dynamic and unstructured environments.
 NeRF-supervision~\cite{yen2022nerf} introduces a self-supervised pipeline to generate accurate dense correspondences, enhancing visual descriptors for challenging objects, such as thin and reflective surfaces.
 Evo-NeRF~\cite{kerr2022evo} improves robotic grasping efficiency for transparent objects by combining rapid NeRF training with sequential adaptation, allowing quick updates to the scene representation as objects are removed.
 GraspNeRF~\cite{dai2023graspnerf} employs a multi-view RGB-based 6-DoF grasp detection network with generalizable NeRF for real-time material-agnostic object grasping, including transparent and specular objects in cluttered environments.
-To improve object manipulation and navigation, SPARTN\cite{zhou2023nerf} uses an offline data augmentation technique with NeRF to inject corrective noise into visual demonstrations, enabling real-time, RGB-only 6-DoF grasping policies that improve grasp success rates.
-NGDF\cite{weng2023neural} models grasping as the level set of a continuous implicit function, enabling joint optimization of grasping and motion planning through gradient-based trajectory optimization.
-NeRF’s powerful 3D scene representation offers new opportunities for robots to handle challenging objects and navigate complex environments.
+To improve object manipulation and navigation, SPARTN~\cite{zhou2023nerf} uses an offline data augmentation technique with NeRF to inject corrective noise into visual demonstrations, enabling real-time, RGB-only 6-DoF grasping policies that improve grasp success rates.
+NGDF~\cite{weng2023neural} models grasping as the level set of a continuous implicit function, enabling joint optimization of grasping and motion planning through gradient-based trajectory optimization.
+NeRF’s powerful 3D scene representation may offer useful capabilities for robots operating around challenging objects and in complex environments.
 However, achieving real-time performance remains a major challenge for effective interaction with the real world.